nissymori/ReMAC/README.md

-# The Official Implementation of "Retry Policy Gradients for Continuous Action Spaces"
+# The Official Code for "Retry Policy Gradients for Continuous Action Spaces"

 # Install dependencies
 ```bash